drbokko/fedora-fluka/ReadMe.md

 ```
 xhost +
 ```
-to enable the running the X11 forwarding.
+to enable the running of the X11 forwarding.

 ### Additional info for Windows
 The commands to create a Fluka container in Windows with the following commands, assuming a docker root directory in C:\.